iamjplant/HyperHide/README.md

 NtQueryInformationProcess can be called with various PROCESSINFOCLASS values to detect debugger, for example:

-  * **ProcessDebugPort** is used to retrive port number of the debugger for the process.
-If process is debuged this function writes -1 (0xFFFFFFFFFFFFFFFF) to buffer passed in ProcessInformation.
+  * **ProcessDebugPort** is used to retrieve port number of the debugger for the process.
+If process is debugged this function writes -1 (0xFFFFFFFFFFFFFFFF) to buffer passed in ProcessInformation.
 Otherwise it writes 0 (HyperHideDrv always return 0).

   * **ProcessDebugObjectHandle** is used to query debug object handle if there is no attached debugger function write 0 to passed buffer and return status STATUS_PORT_NOT_SET (0xC0000353).
 HyperHideDrv will always return STATUS_PORT_NOT_SET

   * **ProcessDebugFlags** is used to query process flag NoDebugInherit.
 If debugger is attached function returns 0 otherway it returns 1.
 HyperHideDrv will return value previosly saved from NtSetInformationProcess or value which was saved while attaching.

-  * **ProcessBreakOnTermination** is used to retrive information if process has BreakOnTermination flag set or not.
+  * **ProcessBreakOnTermination** is used to retrieve information if process has BreakOnTermination flag set or not.
 HyperHideDrv will return value previously saved from NtSetInformationProcess or value which was cleared while attaching.

-  *  **ProcessBasicInformation** is used to retrive information of process parent id.
+  *  **ProcessBasicInformation** is used to retrieve information of process parent id.
   HyperHide will return explorer.exe pid.

-  * **ProcessIoCounters** is used to retrive informaton about io counters.
+  * **ProcessIoCounters** is used to retrieve informaton about io counters.
 HyperHideDrv will write 1 to OtherOperationCount field in IO_COUNTERS.

-  * **ProcessHandleTracing** is used to retrive information if process handle tracing is enabled.
+  * **ProcessHandleTracing** is used to retrieve information if process handle tracing is enabled.
 HyperHideDrv will return value previously saved from NtSetInformationProcess or value which was saved while attaching.

 When **NtQueryInformationProcess** checkbox is set in plugin options then everytime you start debugging HyperHideDrv will hook this function and handles above cases.